 This card is for female divers only and gives access to great discounts in dive centers all over the world, when booking liveaboards, and for cool scuba brands online.
 You can check out who is involved right here.
 Generally, you get 10% off dive center packages and 5% on liveaboards.
 Best of all – there is no limit on how often you use your discount code!

-The GTS Membership Card is valid for one year, costs £54.99, and makes a great present for the scuba divers in your life or yourself – get it here.
+The GTS Membership Card is now valid forever (it was previously only valid for one year!), costs £54.99, and makes a great present for the scuba divers in your life or yourself – get it here.

 Remember the days when you were really tiny and after a nice hot bath your mum would wrap you up in a towel that came with a built-in hood?
 No?
 Well, probably it is quite a while ago but I do remember the feeling these hooded towels gave me – cozy, warm, safe.
 Mind you, I don’t think I could pull one of those towels off even if they came in adult size.
 Luckily there is a grown-up version now and they make perfect gifts for scuba divers: the fourth element storm poncho.